ahansen03/tennis_seed_performance/README.md

 ## Conclusions and Future Research

 My research and analysis provides many implications and insights into certain phenomena in professional tennis.
-First,

 As a result of these results, I assert that there is insufficient evidence that the top seeds on the WTA tour perform worse than the ATP tours' top seeds from 2000-2024.
 Our analysis would be greatly enhanced by the addition of best of five set format for the Grand Slams on the WTA tour so we can have a fairer comparison.
 This fundamental difference limits our ability to compare the two accurately.
 Whether or not the WTA does adopt this best of five set format, I believe it is inaccurate and often unproductive to spread this narrative about the WTA players without proper research or basis of fact to back up the claim.